flimflam-austin/hugo-cms-test/content/quick_reads/20200506-covid-19-air-travel/index.md

-      One industry group says the economic impact of COVID-19 (in dollars) on the travel industry overall will be **9 times worse than the aftermath of September 11th.**
+      One industry group says the economic impact of COVID-19 (in dollars) on the travel industry overall will be**9 times worse than the aftermath of September 11th.**
     _key: 2edc05770e47
   - order: 3
+    useCheckmark: false
-    body: "## What The CDC Says\n\nAvoid all non-essential travel.\n\nCDC: _“Because of how air circulates & is filtered on airplanes, most viruses and other germs do not spread easily on flights.”\__\n\nHowever, the CDC emphasizes crowded flights with infected travelers may heighten your risk of contracting and spreading the new coronavirus."
+    body: "## What The CDC Says\n\nAvoid all non-essential travel.\n\nCDC:_“Because of how air circulates & is filtered on airplanes, most viruses and other germs do not spread easily on flights.”\__\n\nHowever, the CDC emphasizes crowded flights with infected travelers may heighten your risk of contracting and spreading the new coronavirus."
     _key: 032d8b99542b
   - order: 4
+    useCheckmark: false
     body: >-
       > “There’s no magic formula.”